Types of Covid-19 Vaccines

 3. Inactivated vaccine

 It is one of the most established vaccine development technology present today.
 The vaccines based on this platform simply contain the weakened form of the original pathogen.
 So, these weakened pathogens are introduced in the human body to develop immunity against a particular disease.
-Some times these kind of vaccines are not suitable for people with weak immunity.
+Sometimes these kinds of vaccines are not suitable for people with weak immunity.

 Covid-19 Vaccines based on Inactivated Vaccine Platform,